Change the Subject Alternative Name (SAN) of a certificate before it is issued - but do it securely!

 • You use the TameMyCerts Policy Module for Microsoft Certification Authority.

-What all procedures have in common is that they are carried out by a certificate manager or the certification body itself, as they are based on an issue that differs from the original certificate application.
+What all procedures have in common is that they are carried out by a certificate manager or the certification authority itself, as they are based on an issue that differs from the original certificate application.

 The individual methods are described below using the example of a web server certificate whose certificate request is to receive additional alternative names in the form of DNS names.